bougyman/wifish/README.md

 ## Commands

+All commands can be shortened to uniqueness

+`wifish m` and `wifish menu` both run the menu command

 #### Currently implemented

 * `list` - Lists all available APs (from iw scan)
+* `menu` - Menu of APs to connect to (requires `dialog`)
 * `help` - shows the usage, `wifish -h`
 * `connect <ssid>` - Connects to an AP
-  `wifish connect MySSID`
+  `wifish c MySSID`

-Currently works when connecting to Open, WPA-PSK, and WPA2-PSK with or without TKIP
+Currently works when connecting to Open, WPA-PSK, and WPA2-PSK (and mixed-mode WPA) with or without TKIP

 #### In Testing

 * `connect` - Without args, tries to find something to connect to.

   Are you feeling lucky?
+Maybe use `wifish menu` instead

 ## Installation